wanderdust/newsletter/content/posts/014_using_pg_bouncer/index.md

 ## What is pgbouncer

-PG bouncer is a lightweight connection pooling service that sits in between your Postgres database and your clients.
+Pgbouncer is a lightweight connection pooling service for Postgres.

-You can use pgbouncer with the following pooling modes: session, transaction or statement.
+Pgbouncer has the following pooling modes: session, transaction or statement.

 ### Session Pooling